briansimiyuj/doctor-appointment-app/README.md

   1. Create a LiveChat component mount it on relevant parent component and wrap it with `LiveChatProvider`.
 The parent will either pass `selectedNote` prop or not.
   2. Create a LiveChatHeader component and mount it on LiveChat component and pass `selectedNote` prop to it.
     a.
 Provide a relevant title to the header

+    3. Create a LiveChatInput component and mount it on LiveChat component

+      ### LiveChatInput Component

+      LiveChatInput Component will display an input field for sending messages and a button for sending the message

+        1. Retrieve the `input` state variable from the `LiveChatContext`
+        2. Create a textarea ref element and bind it to the `input` state variable
+        3. Adjust the textarea height dynamically based on the content
+        4. Create a textarea element and make it a controlled component by binding it to the `input` state variable
+        5. Create a button element to send the message